Independent Namibia Travel Notes

 Namibia's rainy season brings ephemeral rivers to life and fills the Etosha Pan with water, attracting flamingos by the thousands.
 The Caprivi Strip is at its most lush, and the contrast between green vegetation and red desert sand creates stunning photography opportunities.
 Travel during this period requires a reliable 4x4 vehicle for some remote routes.

 Our Recommendation: For a first-time Namibia safari, we suggest traveling between June and October for the best wildlife encounters and most comfortable conditions.
-However, every season has its own magic — our consultants can help design an itinerary that matches your exact interests and travel style.
+However, every season has trade-offs, so compare weather, road conditions, lodge availability, and wildlife priorities before setting your route.

 Frequently Asked Questions